 The accounting treatment of long-term debt depends on whether the assets are used in governmental fund operations or whether they are reported in the government-wide or fund financial statements.
-All of the District's long-term debt is used in governmental fund operations.
+Since the District doesn't have a proprietary fund, all long-term debt is used in governmental fund operations.

 All long-term debt to be repaid from governmental resources is reported as liabilities in the government-wide statements.
-The District's long-term debt consists of a capital lease.
+The District's long-term debt consists of certificates of indebtedness.